Anny26022/live4.github.io/README.md

 ### Dashboards & Analytics
 - **Price Bands Dashboard:**
-  - Visualize stocks and instruments by price bands with interactive donut charts and metrics.
+  - Visualize stocks and instruments by price bands with interactive charts and metrics.
   - Export band data and see last update times.
 - **Company Financials:**
   - Deep-dive into financials, ratios, and performance for any listed company.
 - **Results Calendar:**
   - View, filter, and export scan results by date or criteria.
-  - Quick refresh and cache clearing.
 - **Stock News:**
-  - Fetch latest news from Google Sheets.
+  - Fetch latest news for any stock (supports global tickers).
   - Manual refresh and auto-update.

 ### UI/UX & Interactivity